itorly/react-study/Learn-React/Escape Haches/src/3.Synchronizing with Effects/3.3.How to write an Effect/Step 3- Add cleanup if needed/note.md

 Start by adding an empty [] array.
 Then add the dependencies(props) to the array.

+### What is the function of the added dependencies?
+The dependency array can contain multiple dependencies.
+React will only skip re-running the Effect if all of the dependencies you specify have exactly the same values as they had during the previous render.

 ### When will an Effect run?
 By default, your Effect will run after every commit.